The

 not quitted the place; if it has quitted it, the dependents are defaulters.

-Do not repeat any extravagance of language; do not listen to it; it is a thing
+Do not repeat any extravagance of language; do not listen to it; it is

 which has escaped from a hasty mouth.
 If it is repeated, look, without